Daniel Bradshaw: 2010

 In the 2010 pre-season draft Bradshaw signed with the Sydney Swans after being selected with their fourth pick.
 He was given the number 19 guernsey, made famous by Michael O'Loughlin.
 He played his first game in red and white in Round One against St Kilda.
 It was a thrilling match, where Bradshaw booted a goal, but failed to make a real impact as the Swans went down by eight points.
 He had his best game for the Swans in Round 6 against his old club the Brisbane Lions on 1 May 2010, kicking six goals, with several spectacular marks, helping the Swans win and end the round on top of the AFL ladder.
 Bradshaw injured his knee against Geelong down at Skilled Stadium which kept him out for several weeks, but he returned in the finals against the Western Bulldogs.
 He provided a quality target up forward but let himself down through some poor kicking for goal, though this was probably due to his bad knee.

 2011

 After missing the first half of the 2011 season, Bradshaw announced that he was retiring from football after losing his battle with injury following another knee operation.
-He was the last player from the Brisbane Bears to have ever played in the AFL, and the last remaining member of the Brisbane Lions inaugural 1997 list.
+He was the last remaining player from both the Brisbane Bears, and of the Brisbane Lions' inaugural 1997 playing list.

-2012 and 2013
+2012 to 2014

-In 2012, Bradshaw played for the Howlong Spiders.
-He moved to the Dederang Mt Beauty Bombers in 2013.
-Round one at Dederang on 6 April 2013, Bradshaw kicked 10 goals against Wodonga Saints.
+In 2012, Bradshaw played for the Howlong Football Club Spiders in the Hume Football League and kicked 105 goals.

+In 2013, he moved to the Dederang-Mt Beauty Football Club Bombers in the Tallangatta & District Football League and in round one at Dederang on 6 April 2013, Bradshaw kicked 10 goals against Wodonga Saints and finished with 110 for the season, with his younger brother, Darren kicking 65 goals as well.

+In 2014, Bradshaw kicked 69 goals for Dederang-Mt.
+Beauty Football Club, with the club finishing 6th.